[ Printer Friendly Version ] [ Report Abuse ]

 The boy with the blond hair was watching her, even from across the table she could feel waves of anger flowing off of him.
 Chills ran up her spine when she realized that more than half of the Slytherins gave off an evil aura,

 Once the whole hall had finished eating they were excused to their house's common rooms.
 Delphia followed everyone up the moving staircases with Lily at her side.
-Their common room sat behind a lifesize painting of a fat woman.
+Their common room sat behind a lifesize painting of a fat woman in a pink dress.
 With the password being said they all filed inside and the two girls found their way up to their dorm.
 Delphia's worries of being outcasted were at ease as she noticed that all the Gryffindor's were not as bad as she had thought them out to be.

 Snuggling up under her red silky comforter in her four poster bed she smiled to think that Lily was the third person in her whole life to finally accept her.